Pre-Professional Programs

 Pre-Veterinary

 Preparation for entrance into veterinary school is similar to preparation for medical school.
 Students should contact the veterinary schools of their choice for specific entrance requirements.
 Courses can be chosen that will focus more on animal biology than human biology.
-Many veterinary schools require students to take the Graduate Record Exam (GRE) or the Medical College Admission Test (MCAT).
+The Biola Office of Health Professions Advising can assist with this process, as well as providing information on either the Graduate Record Exam (GRE) or the Medical College Admission Test (MCAT).

 Other Post-Graduate Health Professional Programs